aspose-diagram/Aspose.Diagram-API-References/english/net/aspose.diagram/xjustify/_index.md

 ---
 title: XJustify
 second_title: Aspose.Diagram for .NET API Reference
-description: The x-offset of the smart tag button relative to the point defined by the X and Y elements.
+description: The xoffset of the smart tag button relative to the point defined by the X and Y elements.
 type: docs
 weight: 4440
 url: /net/aspose.diagram/xjustify/